Collect Your First Crash Report

 It is important when testing crashes to not be connected to any debugger, including Xcode, Android Studio, or even Unity's own profiler.
 If you can, test on a device that is no longer plugged into your computer over USB and launch the app by tapping its icon directly.

-Now we’re ready to trigger a crash.
-You can trigger a crash organically, or you can use Embrace’s test crash function that you can call from anywhere in your application.
+Now we're ready to trigger a crash.
+You can trigger a crash organically, or you can use Embrace's test crash function that you can call from anywhere in your application (iOS only).

-Note This function will crash your app so only use it for testing purposes.
+This function will crash your app so only use it for testing purposes (iOS only).

 Remember that Embrace sessions only upload on subsequent launches after crashes have occurred.
 This means that after seeing the application crash, you must now launch the application again for that crashed session to upload to the Embrace servers.